open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 Issues can be linked to a pull request, so once the PR is merged, the issue is closed.

 We've set up the CubeFlyer repo to automatically create 5 issues, and we are going to work on the first one now.
-Only the 'product owner' with the golden source repo will see issues, these are not in the forks.
+Only the 'product maintainer' with the golden source repo will see issues, these are not in the forks.

 -->